Courses

 Genetics 548: The Genomic Revolution

 Provides a broad survey of the field to enhance student appreciation for the profound advances that are now possible thanks to genomic data and thinking.
 Req: Genetics 466, 468 or Biocore 587.
-Spring, 3 credits
+Fall, 3 credits

 Genetics/Horticulture 550: Molecular Approaches to Crop Improvement